William Eggleston: Artistic development

 Some of his early series were not shown until the late 2000s.
 The Nightclub Portraits (1973), a series of large black-and-white portraits in bars and clubs around Memphis was, for the most part, not shown until 2005.
 Lost and Found, part of Eggleston's Los Alamos series, is a body of photographs that have remained unseen for decades because until 2008 no one knew that they belonged to Walter Hopps; the works from this series chronicle road trips the artist took with Hopps, leaving from Memphis and traveling as far as the West Coast.
 Eggleston's Election Eve photographs were not editioned until 2011.

 Eggleston also worked with filmmakers, photographing the set of John Huston's film Annie (1982) and documenting the making of David Byrne's film True Stories (1986).

 In 2017, an album of Eggleston's music was released, Musik.
 It comprises 13 "experimental electronic soundscapes", "often dramatic improvisations on compositions by Bach (his hero) and Handel as well as his singular takes on a Gilbert and Sullivan tune and the jazz standard On the Street Where You Live."
 Musik was made entirely on a 1980s Korg synthesiser, and recorded to floppy disks.
 The 2017 compilation Musik was produced by Tom Lunt, and released on Secretly Canadian.
-In 2018, Áine O'Dwyer performed the music on a pipe organ at the Big Ears music festival in Knoxville.
+In 2018, Áine O'Dwyer performed the music on a pipe organ at the Big Ears music festival in Knoxville, Tennessee.